Cafe Hostess: Production

-Before filming began, the Production Code Administration (PCA) of the MPAA issued a complaint to Columbia that the script was in violation of three of the production code tenets.
-They were its "general sordid, low-toned background and flavor"; the fact that the film's hero is a thief who does not face punishment; and that Annie, a confessed murderess, is also allowed to escape without punishment.
-The PCA made several suggestions to the head of Columbia, Harry Cohn, on changes that should be made, although it is unclear whether Cohn had any changes made to the script.
-The film was originally titled Street of Missing Women.
-It began production in the last week of September 1939.
-Members of the cast announced at that time included Ann Dvorak, Preston Foster, Arthur Loft, Wynne Gibson, Betty Compson, and Peggy Shannon.
+Before filming began, the Production Code Administration (PCA) of the MPAA issued a complaint to Columbia that the script was in violation of the Production Code for its "general sordid, low-toned background and flavor" and the fact that the characters of Dan and Annie are criminals who do not face punishment.
+The PCA made several suggestions to Columbia head Harry Cohn about changes that should be made, although it is unclear whether these changes were implemented in the script.

+The film began production in the last week of September 1939.
+Members of the cast announced at that time included Ann Dvorak, Preston Foster, Arthur Loft, Wynne Gibson, Betty Compson and Peggy Shannon.
 Compson, Gibson and Shannon had been stars during the silent era, and were now cast as "B" girls in the film.
-Still under the title Street of Missing Women, the film's shooting wrapped the week of October 24.
-On October 25, Variety released the names of several additional cast members: Bruce Bennett, Don Beddoe, Douglas Fowley, Lorna Gray, Linda Winters, and Beatrice Blinn.
-This was Bennett's first film under this stage name; prior to this he had been billed as Herman Brix.
+Filming wrapped during the week of October 24.
+On October 25, Variety released the names of several additional cast members: Bruce Bennett, Don Beddoe, Douglas Fowley, Lorna Gray, Linda Winters and Beatrice Blinn.
+This was Bennett's first film under this stage name; he had previously been billed as Herman Brix.